-It’s happening – more people live alone now than at any other time in history, growth which indicates the greatest social change since the baby boom.
-According to the Office for National Statistics (ONS), in 2017 there were 7.7 million people in UK households who were living alone, a significant increase from 6.6 in 1996.
+It’s official!
+More people are living alone today than at any other time in history.
+The rise of solo living implies the greatest social change since the baby boom.
+Figures from the Office for National Statistics (ONS), show us in 2015, 7.7 million people in the UK were living alone in one person households.

-What can explain this rise in solo living?
-There is no clear-cut answer and various pieces make up the puzzle.
-Increased wealth, cultural change and destigmatisation of single life, young people delaying key milestones such as marriage and parenthood; as well as increased opportunities for women, longer life expectancy, an increasing trend for a childfree lifestyle, and the dawn of the internet.
-There is now growing recognition and acceptance of the many people live alone by choice, but there is still much debate about the reasons behind this version of society today.
+What explains the rise in solo living?
+There is no one clear-cut answer with various pieces making up the puzzle.
+Increased wealth, cultural change and destigmatisation of single life; young people delaying key milestones (such as marriage and parenthood) and longer life expectancy are just a few of the factors.
+The dawn of the internet influences the trend too.
+There is also growing recognition and acceptance many people live solo by choice, but there is still much debate about the reasons behind this version of society today.

 Impact of divorce and separation

 The impact of increasing divorce rates and higher life expectancy cannot be ignored as a factor in the rising number of people living solo.
-The ONS has found that men make up nearly 60% of the 2.47 million people aged 45-64 that live alone in the UK.
-They cite divorce with men becoming the single partner when their children go to live with their mothers, and men either waiting until they’re older to get married or forgoing marriage altogether as reasons behind this.
-However, women still make up the majority of one-person households at 54%, in comparison to men at 46%, owing to women’s longer life expectancy.
+Figures from the ONS show that men make up nearly 60% of the 2.47 million people aged 45-64 that live alone.
+The reasons for this are cited as failed marriages (men becoming the single partner when their children go to live with their mothers), and men either waiting until they’re older to get married or forgoing marriage altogether.
+Women still, however, make up the majority of solo households – 54%, in comparison to men at 46%, owing to women’s longer life expectancy.

-In his book, Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, sociologist Eric Klinenberg rejects the common view that the rise of solo living reflects societal fragmentation.
-He says, “the reality of this great social experiment is far more interesting – and far less isolating – than these conversations would have us believe.”
-The rise of solo living is rather a transformative social experience, changing the way people understand their relationship with themselves as well as their relationships with others.
-The trend is also having a transformative influence on how society develops; how cities are constructed and economies are progressing.
+In his book, Going Solo: The Extraordinary Rise and Surprising Appeal of Living Alone, sociologist Eric Klinenberg states: “When there is a public debate about the rise of living alone, commentators present it as a sign of fragmentation.
+In fact, the reality of this great social experiment is far more interesting – and far less isolating – than these conversations would have us believe.
+The rise of living alone has been a transformative social experience.
+It changes the way we understand ourselves and our most intimate relationships.
+It shapes the way we build our cities and develop our economies.”

-This isn’t a social change which is limited to the UK.
-Solo living rates are increasing throughout the world but the trend is particularly popular in Europe, with Denmark leading the way at a staggering 47.4 % of households inhabited by solos, and a rate of around 40% in both Norway and Germany.
-More traditionally religious countries such as Turkey, Portugal and Ireland haven’t yet seen quite the same considerable increase (just slightly higher than 20%) but nonetheless, the change is noteworthy.
+The rise is living alone is far reaching and goes beyond the UK.
+Solo living rates are increasing throughout the world but the trend is seen mostly in Europe, with Denmark leading the way with just under half of all households, a staggering 47.4 %, are single-person households.
+In Norway and Germany, the figures sit around 40%.
+More traditionally religious countries such as Turkey, Portugal and Ireland haven’t seen quite the same considerable increase (just slightly higher than 20%) but nonetheless, the change is noteworthy.

-Overall, increasing wealth in developed countries and the social security of welfare states have led to more people worldwide having the means to live in single person households, hence ‘buying’ their freedom and independence.
+Overall, increasing wealth in developed countries and the social security of welfare states have led to more people globally having the means to live in solo households.
+People are in a better position where they are able to ‘buy’ their freedom and independence.

-When once solo people may have been viewed with pity and as social failures, today they are more likely to be seen as trendy urbanites with full social lives and interesting hobbies.
+When once solo people would be pityingly viewed as social failures, today they are more likely to be seen as trendy urbanites with full social lives and interesting hobbies.
 In fact, according to Eric Klinenberg’s research, solos contribute more to the economy than their married counterparts, spending more on leisure activities, eating out, hobbies and entertainment.

-Paradoxically, living alone seems to encourage more, rather than less, social interaction.
-Contrary to the traditional idea of humans as social creatures not designed to live alone or be alone; on the whole, solos actually get out more, attending restaurants, art classes and lectures.
+Paradoxically, living alone seems to encourage more, not less, social interaction.
+While some argue that humans are social creatures and are not designed to live alone and be alone; on the whole solos actually get out more visiting restaurants, attending classes and lectures.
 They are more inclined to socialise and spend time with family and friends than those who are coupled-up, according to research by US sociologist Erin Cornwell.
-In fact, research suggests that because it encourages one to socialise more outside the home, solo living is good for your mental health, and can allow for greater happiness.

 Solos pay a premium for living alone

-Far from being frowned-upon, or the social taboo it once was, today having a place of one’s own is a mark of success.
-Solos area arguably paying a premium for the privilege of living alone and there are a growing number of businesses marketing to this previously untapped sector.
-While the travel and dating industries have been targeting solos for years, other industries have lagged behind.
-The evidence is compelling for businesses wishing to get in on the action.
+Far from being the frowned-upon, social taboo it once was, today having a place of one’s own is a mark of success.
+Solos willingly pay a premium for the privilege of living alone means a growing number of businesses are marketing to this previously untapped sector.
+While the travel and dating industries have been targeting solos for years, other industries are lagging behind.
+The evidence is compelling to businesses wishing to get in on the action.

-For instance, the number of people travelling solo has increased by 60% since 2009 and an estimated £12bn was generated in 2015 by people choosing to take a holiday alone.
-The solo travel trend only continues to grow – it is set to be the top travel trend of 2019.
-Solos are also spending more on entertainment such as concerts, festivals, going to the cinema, and dining alone.
-The solo pound and consumer market is a huge and highly lucrative market that businesses ignore at their peril.
+For instance, the number of people travelling solo has increased by 60% since 2009 and an estimated £12bn was generated in 2015 by solo travellers taking holidays.
+With solos also spending more on entertainment such as concerts, festivals, the going to the cinema, and with more confident dining alone, the solo consumer market is a huge and highly lucrative market that businesses ignore at their peril.

 Social media has a role to play

-Advances in technology and the advent of social media have a significant role in the rise of solo living.
-With today’s smartphones, you are never truly alone: social contact is just a click away if you wish.
-The long term cognitive effects of social media usage have yet to be measured.
-But at present, many report the positive impact of available technology has on their real-life social interactions, thanks to apps which enable them to establish relationships beyond their longstanding friends and family network.
+Advances in technology and the advent of social media have played a significant role in the rise solo living.
+Some argue with smartphones you are never truly alone, social contact being just a click away if you wish.
+While the long term cognitive effects of social media usage have yet to be measured, at present many people report it as having a positive impact on their real-life social interactions, thanks to apps which enable them to establish relationships beyond their longstanding friends and family network.

 Research by Rutgers University communications scholar Keith Hampton, Social Isolation and New Technology, tells us heavy internet users are more likely to have large and diverse social networks, as well as being more likely to visit cafes, parks and restaurants, and to meet people with different perspectives and beliefs.

-The widespread effects of solo living on our communities and economies, our families, relationships and upon ourselves are both profound and unpredictable.
-The trend will inevitably contribute towards the restructuring our societies for decades to come.
-There’s no escaping the fact that solos playing an essential role in society today, largely unseen until fairly recently.
-Nevertheless, the tide is turning and this important demographic is finally being recognised and accepted.
+The widespread effects of solo living on our communities and economies, our families, relationships and ourselves are both profound and unpredictable, restructuring our societies for decades to come.
+People living alone play an essential role in society today, largely unseen until fairly recently.
+Nevertheless, the tide is turning and this important demographic is finally being recognised.
 Solo living is here to stay.